“You know, working isn’t as much fun as I thought it would be.

 I wonder why older people do it so much”

 This is an example of the endearing words said by Jerry “The Beaver” Mathers, who has become an American icon.

-It was in 1957 however; with the debut of the series “Leave It To Beaver” that Jerry entered the hearts and homes of America.
-An immediate success, the show gained national attention and ran for six seasons, totaling 234 episodes.
-When it celebrated its 50th anniversary on October 4, 2007, the show became the longest running scripted show in television history.
-This year in 2017, the show is celebrating its 60th anniversary!
+It was in 1957 with the debut of the series “Leave It To Beaver” that Jerry entered the hearts and homes of America and the world.
+An immediate success, the show ran for six seasons, totaling 234 episodes!
 Currently shown on Me-TV and in countries throughout the world, “Leave it to Beaver” has made Jerry an American Icon.

 In 2007, Jerry made his Broadway debut with a starring role as Wilbur Turnblad in the Tony winning best musical, “Hairspray” at the Neil Simon Theater.
 Jerry in his first week boosted the attendance from 75% to 90% and for the rest of his run he played to standing room only houses with attendance at 110%.

-Jerry always enjoys meeting his fans and reminiscing when he makes personal appearances at trade shows and health conferences, colleges, on cruise ships, at corporate events, baseball games, museums, parades and other events around the country.
+Jerry always enjoys meeting his fans and reminiscing when he makes personal appearances at autograph shows, health conferences, colleges, on cruise ships, at corporate events, baseball games, museums, parades and other events around the country.
 He is always happy to talk with his fans, take photos and sign a personalized autograph.